Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

  ![Create an App](img/createApp.png)

-* Select the 'API you want to generate a key for.
+* Select the 'API' you want to generate a key for.
 I.e. for this tutorial,  the 'View and Data API'.

  ![Choose view and data API](img/selectAPI.png)